Strategy11/formidable-forms/readme.txt

 == Description ==
 = WordPress Form Builder Plugin =
 Formidable Forms is a flexible and free WordPress form plugin.
-Easily create contact forms, polls and surveys, or lead generation forms.
-Start with pre-built form templates or create totally custom forms.
+Easily create a contact form, polls and surveys, or a lead generation form.
+Start with a pre-built form template or create totally custom forms.
 From the smallest sidebar opt-in form to large job application forms, Formidable Forms is built to do it all.
 Learn more about Formidable Forms at [FormidableForms.com](https://formidableforms.com/ "FormidableForms.com")

-Create professional contact forms without any code.
+Create a professional WordPress contact form without any code.
 Use the built-in form style generator to instantly customize the look and feel of your forms.
 Additionally, changing the form layout is simple with included layout classes.
 If you need more advanced customizations, you have complete access to edit the form HTML and CSS.

 [View form builder Documentation](https://formidableforms.com/knowledgebase/ "View form builder Documentation")

-= Form Feature List =
+= All the features you need for beautiful WordPress Forms =
 * Create unlimited forms with all the essential field types: single line text, email, URL, paragraph text, radio, checkbox, dropdown, and reCaptcha.
-* Create forms from pre-built templates or add your own template.
+* Create forms from <a href="https://formidableforms.com/features/wordpress-form-templates/">pre-built form templates</a> or add your own template.
 A free contact form template is included.
 * Send unlimited form email notifications and autoresponders.
 * Create a single form styling template using the visual form styler.
 * View form submissions from the back-end.
 * Import and export Formidable forms and templates.
 * Send forms to the trash.
-* Publish forms with an easy-to-use shortcode UI.
+* Publish your WordPress forms with an easy-to-use shortcode UI.
 * Customize the form’s success message and submit button text.
-* Use our ready-made CSS classes (or your own custom CSS classes) to arrange your form fields.
-* Create multi-column forms easily.
+* Use our ready-made CSS classes (or your own custom CSS classes) to arrange your form fields and create multi-column forms easily.
-* Integrate with the one-click reCAPTCHA and Akismet for Spam control in your contact forms.
+* Integrate with Invisible reCAPTCHA, one-click reCAPTCHA, and Akismet for Spam control in your contact forms.
 * Use placeholder default values in form fields that clear when clicked.
 * Direct links available for form previews and emailing surveys with and without integration with your theme.
 * Every submission is saved to your WordPress database.
 Even if a form email notification fails, you won’t lose anything.

-Formidable Forms Pro is a premium upgrade that adds multi-page forms, conditional logic, payment integrations and data management.
+Formidable Forms Pro is an upgrade that adds even more power to your WordPress forms.
+Multi-page forms, conditional logic, payment integrations, data management, and more.
 Not only can you collect data in your forms, but you can also display it on the front-end of your site.
 Add the ability to input, display, edit and filter data on the front end without any additional plugins.
-Formidable Forms is a powerful solution for purchase forms, member directories, user registration, and more.
+Formidable Forms is a powerful solution for purchase forms, member directories, user registration forms, and more.

 = Pro Form Features =
-* Over 30 field types: page breaks, section headings, repeating field groups, file uploads, rich text, number, phone number, date, time, scale, dynamic fields populated from other forms, hidden fields, user ID fields, password, HTML, tags, address, and more.
+* Over 30 field types: Page breaks, section headings, repeating field groups, file uploads, rich text, number, phone number, date, time, scale, dynamic fields populated from other forms, hidden fields, user ID fields, password, HTML, tags, address, and more.
-* Multi-Page forms: Create beautiful paged forms with rootline and progress indicators.
+* <a href="https://formidableforms.com/features/wordpress-multi-step-form/">Multi-Step forms with progress bar</a>: Create beautiful paged forms with rootline and progress indicators.
 Use conditional logic on page breaks for branching forms.
-* Conditional logic: show or hide fields in your form based on user selections or the role of the user.
+* <a href="https://formidableforms.com/features/wordpress-multi-step-form/">Conditional logic for smart forms</a>: Show or hide fields in your form based on user selections or the role of the user.
-* Email routing: conditionally send multiple autoresponder emails and notifications based on values in your form.
+* Email routing: Conditionally send multiple autoresponder emails and notifications based on values in your form.
-* Calculations: create basic and complex calculations, even combine text from multiple fields.
+* <a href="https://formidableforms.com/features/wordpress-calculated-fields-form/">Calculated Fields</a>: create basic and complex calculations, and even combine text from multiple fields.
-* Form styling templates: Create multiple form styling templates and assign them to any of your forms.
+* <a href="https://formidableforms.com/features/wordpress-visual-form-styler/">Visual form styler with multiple templates</a>: Create multiple form styling templates and assign them to any of your forms.
 Need Bootstrap form styling?
 We’ve got you covered.
 * Entry management: Flexibly and powerfully display, edit, and delete entries from anywhere on your site, and specify who has permission to do so.
-* Views: unique to Formidable Forms is the core ability to display data in custom format.
-* Graphs and stats based on the data submitted in your forms.
+* <a href="https://formidableforms.com/features/display-form-data-views/">Views</a>: Format, filter and display the data submitted in your WordPress forms in custom Views.
+* <a href="https://formidableforms.com/features/create-a-graph-wordpress-forms/">Graphs and chart form data</a>: Display statistics from form entries, and graph your data in a variety of eye catching styles with graphs that automatically update as new data is submitted.
-* Create and edit WordPress posts, pages, and even custom post types from front-end forms.
+* <a href="https://formidableforms.com/features/user-submitted-posts-wordpress-forms/">User submitted posts and pages</a>: Create and edit WordPress posts, pages, and even custom post types from front-end forms.
-* Front end editing: allow users to edit their entries and posts from the front-end of your site.
+* <a href="https://formidableforms.com/features/front-end-editing-wordpress/">Front end editing</a>: allow users to edit their form entries and posts from the front-end of your site.
-* Saved Drafts: logged-in users can save form progress and return later.
+* <a href="https://formidableforms.com/features/save-and-continue-partial-submissions/">Saved and continue partial submissions</a>: logged-in users can save form progress and return later.
 * Form permission settings: limit form visibility based on user role.
 * Conditionally redirect after form submission.
 * Prefill or prepopulate forms with user meta.
-* Export and import form entries with CSV.
+* <a href="https://formidableforms.com/features/importing-exporting-wordpress-forms/">Import and Export form entries</a> with CSV.
 * Limit number of form entries per user, IP, or cookie.
-* Import our pre-built form/view demo templates as a starting point or a final product.
+* Import our <a href="https://formidableforms.com/demos/">pre-built form/view demo templates</a> as a starting point or a final product.
 * World Class Support: if you have questions or need guidance on how to set up your application, we are happy to help.
 Our goal with Formidable Forms is to help you take on bigger projects, earn more clients, and grow your business.

 = Form add-on library =